orel33/local-mail-agent/README.md

 In our case, the `--hostname` option is really important because the chosen *hostname* will also be used as the mail domain name (or *mailname*).
-In the following, we will assume that the chosen *hostname* is `pouet.com`, but this can be changed freely.
+In the following, we will assume that the chosen *hostname* is `pouet.com`.

 ## In few words